Bernard Collaery: Witness K trial

-On 7 July 2022, Collarey's charges were dropped by new Attorney-General Mark Dreyfus.
+Before Justice Mossop's decision could be tested on appeal the indictments against Collaery were dropped on 7 July 2022 by new Attorney-General Mark Dreyfus SC using his reserve powers in the Judiciary Act 1903.
+Four years had been taken up on pre-trial hearings about the level of secrecy that would apply to his trial.

+The ACT Court of Appeal published previously secret judgments in the case, with some redactions, in January 2024.

 Writing

 Collaery has written a book, Oil Under Troubled Water: Australia's Timor Sea Intrigue published by Melbourne University Publishing in 2020.
 Its subject is Australia's relations with Timor-Leste since World War II.
 According to the publisher and CEO of Melbourne University Publishing, Dr Nathan Hollier, it raises important questions about "the integrity of systems of government in Australia".
 The Australian Government Solicitor sent Collaery a letter dated 2 March 2018 in which it provided a warning that, if he disclosed secret information about the Australian Secret Intelligence Service (ASIS) in his book, he could face "a maximum penalty of 10 years' imprisonment".
 The letter points out that Collaery is bound by the provisions of the Intelligence Services Act (2001) due to his arrangement with ASIS that was made in order for him to represent "Witness K".
 The letter was sent at the request of the Director-General of ASIS.
+MUP went ahead with publication without challenge from the Commonwealth.